ValleyC/Custom-GRU/README.md

 ## Note
 - This code does not include the functionality to train the GRU model.
 It's designed to work with weights and biases exported from a pre-trained model (e.g., a model trained in PyTorch).
-- Ensure the scaling of the input data and output data matches the scale used during the training of the model.
+- The input data are assumed to be after-scaling, and therefore the output is also scaled.
+Ensure the scaling of the input data and output data matches the scale used during the training of the model.